 Figure 1.
 The impact of timing on IRR

 To combat these issues, the most sophisticated investors are increasingly using iterations of the IRR calculation: Zero Based IRRs, Neutrally Weighted IRRs and Neutrally Weighted & Zero Based IRRs.
-The ability to calculate these IRRs was recently added into the Performance Analytics tool of the eVestment Private Markets platform.
+The ability to calculate these IRRs is a key feature of the Nasdaq eVestment platform.

 But what is the definition of each, how do they work and how can they be used to gain a deeper insight into the drivers of performance?

 IRR Calculation Overview